Strengthened and Faster Linear Approximation to Joint Chance Constraints with Wasserstein Ambiguity: Introduction

+\item We extend the proposed SFLA to robustness maximization, a decision-making paradigm that can be more interpretable to set the risk level and the Wasserstein radius.
+We show that the proposed SFLA applies to both risk minimization and radius maximization (the two formulations for robustness maximization), offering computational speedups without introducing extra conservativeness.
+We further show the equivalence of the feasible regions between risk minimization and radius maximization, and demonstrate that radius maximization can be both more computationally efficient and more robust.

 \item We demonstrated the superiority of the proposed SFLA through extensive numerical studies on two important real-world large-scale chance-constrained optimization problems.
 First, in the UC problem, the proposed SFLA achieves up to $10\times$ and on average $3.8\times$ computational speedup compared to the existing strengthened and exact MIP reformulation~\citep{exact_milp_strengthened} in finding comparable high-quality solutions.
 We also demonstrate that the proposed SFLA achieves approximation quality comparable to the exact reformulation, except for minor inferiority only occurring under the combination of a high risk level, a large number of historical data, and a small ambiguity set radius.
-Second, in the bilevel strategic bidding problem where the exact formulation is not applicable due to non-convexity, the proposed SFLA demonstrates $90\times$ speedup in computation time compared to convex inner-approximations such as W-CVaR. \end{enumerate} This paper is organized as follows.
+Second, in the bilevel strategic bidding problem where the exact formulation is not applicable due to non-convexity, the proposed SFLA demonstrates $90\times$ speedup in computation time compared to convex inner-approximations such as W-CVaR.
+In robustness maximization, the proposed SFLA demonstrated over $100\times$ computational speedup compared to other convex approximations with the same solution quality. \end{enumerate} This paper is organized as follows.
 Section \ref{sec:problem_form} lists the existing exact reformulation and convex inner-approximations.
-Section \ref{sec:main_theo_res} introduces the proposed SFLA and proves its relationship to the exact reformulation and other convex approximations.
+Section \ref{sec:main_theo_res} introduces the proposed SFLA and demonstrates its theoretical properties that make it particularly useful for real-world large-scale problems.
+Section~\ref{sec:robustsmax} extends SFLA to a more interpretable robustness-maximization framework.
 Section \ref{sec:casestudies} carries out numerical studies and Section \ref{sec:conclusion} concludes this paper.